yuzhou42/nico-sitte/content/publication/Toward Autonomy of Micro Aerial Vehicles in Unknown and Global Positioning System Denied Environments/index.md

 ---
-title: "Toward Autonomy of Micro Aerial Vehicles in Unknown and Global Positioning System Denied Environments"
+title: "Towards Autonomy of Micro Aerial Vehicles in Unknown and Global Positioning System Denied Environments"

 authors:
 - nico # put this author name instead of your name directly will enable the function of showing your Info at the end of the publication page